cry-inc/gitomato/README.md

 # gitomato
-Small and simple HTTP server for static webpages stored in git repositories.
+Simple and lightweight HTTP server for static web pages from git repositories with automated updates.
-The pages will be automatic updated when the git repo changes.
+Ideal for small and self-hosted scenarios.

 It does **not** support scripting or automatic transformations.

 ## Features
-[x] Serve one or more pages from different git repositories.
+- [x] Serve one or more pages from different git repositories.
-[x] You can select a specific branch or use the default one.
+- [x] Select a specific branch (or just use the default branch).
-[x] Uses a shallow clone to save disk space and bandwidth.
+- [x] Uses a shallow clone to save disk space and bandwidth.
-[x] All files are kept in memory to avoid disk IO when service pages.
+- [x] All files are kept in memory to avoid disk IO when serving pages.
-[x] Can serve only selected subfolder os the repository.
+- [x] Can also serve only a subfolder of the repository.
-[x] Update pages via regular update intervals or use web hooks.
+- [x] Update pages automatically via regular update intervals.
+- [x] Update pages instanly using optional web hooks.
-[x] Can also generate directory index pages (default is off).
+- [x] Can also serve directory index pages (default is off).
-[x] Supports Client-side caching using ETag based on file hash.
+- [x] Supports client-side caching using ETag based on git file hashes.
-[x] Compiled to a single statically linked executable.
+- [x] Compiled to a single statically linked executable.
-[x] Extremely small Docker container (less than 10 MB).
+- [x] Very small Docker container (less than 10 MB).

 ## Configuration
 See `gitomato --help` for all global parameters.